-Henry Wong, Student Member, IEEE Vaughn Betz, Member, IEEE and Jonathan Rose, Fellow, IEEE
+Henry Wong, Vaughn Betz, Jonathan Rose

-Abstract-This paper compares the delay and area of a comprehensive set of processor building block circuits when implemented on custom CMOS and FPGA substrates, then uses these results to show how soft processor microarchitectures should be different from those of hard processors.
-We find that the ratios of the custom CMOS versus FPGA area for different building blocks varies considerably more than the speed ratios, thus, area ratios have more impact on microarchitecture choices.
-Complete processor cores on an FPGA use 17-27 x more area ("area ratio") than the same design implemented in custom CMOS.
-Building blocks with dedicated hardware support on FPGAs such as SRAMs, adders, and multipliers are particularly area-efficient $(2-7\times)$ , while multiplexers and content-addressable memories (CAM) are particularly area-inefficient (>100×).
-Applying these results, we find out-of-order soft processors should use physical register file organizations to minimize CAM size.
+Abstract-This paper compares the delay and area of a comprehensive set of processor building block circuits when implemented on custom CMOS and FPGA substrates.
+These results can be used to guide the microarchitectural design of many structures.
+We focus on the microarchitecture of soft processors on FPGAs and show how soft processor microarchitectures should be different from those of the more extensively-studied hard processors on custom CMOS.

+We find that the ratios of the custom CMOS vs. FPGA area for different building blocks varies considerably more than the speed ratios.
+As area is often a key design constraint in FPGA circuits, area ratios have the most impact on microarchitecture choices.
+Complete processor cores on an FPGA use $17\text{-}27\times$ more area ("area ratio") and have $18\text{-}26\times$ greater delay ("delay ratio") than the same design implemented in custom CMOS.
+Building blocks with dedicated hardware support on FPGAs such as SRAMs, adders, and multipliers are particularly area-efficient (2-7× area ratio), while multiplexers and content-addressable memories (CAM) are particularly area-inefficient (>100× area ratio).
+We also find a low delay ratio for pipeline latches (12-19×).